AI Automation for Businesses Without a Tech Team

 - Your process changes every week and is not yet standardized

-- You have no existing lead flow to automate (automation amplifies what exists)
+- You have no existing lead flow, customer list, or repeatable admin workflow to automate yet

 How to evaluate your options